inyongthegr8/itg-fsr/README.md

   - [Credits](#credits)

 ## Introduction
+**Note: This is designed for five-panel dance game pads ONLY!
+For four-panel dance game pads, [please go to vlnguyen's repository instead!](https://github.com/vlnguyen/itg-fsr)**
 A Force Sensitive Resistor (FSR) is a resistor that changes its resistive value depending on how much pressure is applied to its surface.
 They can be used to handle controller inputs on a dance game controller such as one for Dance Dance Revolution (DDR), In The Groove (ITG), or Stepmania.
 <p align="center">
     <img src="img/IMG_4103.jpg" height="225px" />